Freaky7061/fuck2022/README.md

-# fuck2022
+# love2022
-time flies and I hope things can get changed.
+Time flies, and I hope to see some changes.